MattimusRex/Campspot-Assignment/README.md

 I also made the assumption that any given date for a reservation was for that entire day and no other day rather then a checkout/checkin system with guests leavining in the morning and arriving in the afternoon.
 This means that a reservation ending on 6/03/2018 and another reservation starting on 6/04/2018 produce no gap as each day is entirely reserved.

 I chose Python 3 because I have used it for small projects like this one while doing coding in my personal time.
-Howevever, I have never had an formal training in Python or its coding standards so certain aspects, like comments, may not match the Python standards.
+Howevever, my experience with python coding standards is limited so certain aspects, like comments, may not match the Python standards.